The moduli spaces of presymplectic forms on almost abelian Lie algebras: The sets and : Complex eigenvalues

-Notice that the matrices we just described behave in practice in a very similar way to the Real case of previous section if we just \say{zoom out}.
+Notice that the matrices we just described behave in practice in a very similar way to the real case.
 Therefore, by doing the appropriate modifications many of the proofs of previous section translate to the complex case.
-For example by substituting in those proofs $\altidentity{i}$ for $I_{n_i,2}^{\pm}$, etc.
+For example by substituting in those proofs $\altidentity{i}$ for $W_{n_i}^{\pm}$, etc.